• Products

 If you’re an admin looking for guidance on how to get started with public links, go to Control whether spaces can allow public links.

-If you’re looking for help on how to actually share individual pages, go to Share content externally with public links.
+If you’re looking for help on how to actually share individual pages and whiteboards, go to Share content externally with public links.

 Public links are only available on Confluence’s paid plans (Standard, Premium, and Enterprise).
-Only Confluence pages can have public links, not any other type of Confluence content (e.g., whiteboards, blogs, etc.).
+Only Confluence pages and whiteboards can have public links, not any other type of Confluence content (e.g., blogs, databases, etc.).

-Anyone on the internet with the public link can view the content in the page.
+Anyone on the internet with the public link can view its content.

 Public links ignore restrictions on who can view content in Confluence.

-Normally, Confluence content obeys view restrictions inherited all of its higher-level containers — any parent page, the space, and the site itself.
+Normally, Confluence content obeys view restrictions inherited all of its higher-level containers — any parent content, the space, and the site itself.
 However, the public link will just work.
-Anyone on the internet who has the page’s public link can use it to view the safe, view-only version of the page (what we’ll call the public page).
+Anyone on the internet who has the content item’s public link can use it to view the safe, view-only version of the page.

-Again, this means restricting a parent page won’t have any effect on who can view the public link of a child page.
+Again, this means restricting a parent item won’t have any effect on who can view the public link of a child item.

 Atlassian has taken all necessary steps in its capability to make sure search engines do not index our public links.

-This means that public pages are not indexed by search engines, which means no one will be able to find the public page in a Google search.
+This means that public links are not indexed by search engines, which means no one will be able to find the public link in a Google search.
 They need the actual public link.

-If you turn a page’s public link off, anyone using it to try to access the page will get a message saying the page can’t be found.
-But if you later turn the public link back on, people who already have the public link will again be able to access the page, because it’s the same link.
+If you turn a public link off, anyone using it to try to access the content will get a message saying the content can’t be found.
+But if you later turn the public link back on, people who already have the public link will again be able to access the content because it’s the same link as before.

 Public links are controlled at 3 levels:

 1. In Global permissions, product admins can control whether the site should allow the use of public links.
 Allowing public links on the site doesn’t itself make anything public.
-It simply offers users on the site the option of turning on any page’s public link.
+It simply offers users on the site the option of turning on a public link for any content.

 2. In Space permissions, product and space admins can control whether a specific space should allow the use of public links.
 Public links must be allowed on the site first.
 Like the global setting, allowing public links in a space doesn’t itself make anything public.
 It simply offers users in the space the option of turning on public links.